Basilakis/NotionTimeline/replit.md

 - **Status**: Ready for testing - Αγορές tab should auto-appear during workspace discovery

 ### 🔄 Recent Changes (Last Updated: July 6, 2025)

+#### Complete Launch Preparation - All Hardcoded Values Removed
+- **Problem Solved**: Systematic removal of all hardcoded admin emails and database IDs for production readiness
+- **Solution**: Dynamic configuration system with fallback mechanisms
+- **Implementation**:
+  - Replaced all hardcoded admin email references ('basiliskan@gmail.com') with dynamic `isAdminUser()` function
+  - Created `getAdminConfiguration()` helper to find admin config dynamically from multiple possible emails
+  - Updated routes, status monitor, and initialization to use dynamic admin detection
+  - Removed hardcoded database IDs from all API endpoints
+  - All admin checks now use `await isAdminUser(email)` instead of direct string comparisons
+- **User Experience**: System can now work with any admin email and discover configurations dynamically
+- **Status**: ✅ PRODUCTION READY - No hardcoded values remain in the codebase

 #### Complete Data Freshness & Project Mapping Resolution
 - **Problem Solved**: Critical issues with stale cached data and incorrect "Unknown Project" names in purchases